galaxyproject/ansible-galaxy/README.md

 - `galaxy_config_file` (default: `<galaxy_config_dir>/galaxy.ini`): Galaxy's primary configuration file.
 - `galaxy_shed_tool_conf_file` (default: `<galaxy_mutable_config_dir>/shed_tool_conf.xml`): Configuration file for tools
   installed from the Galaxy Tool Shed.
-- `galaxy_config`: The contents of the Galaxy configuration file (`galaxy.ini` by default) are controlled by this variable.
-It is a hash of hashes (or dictionaries) that will be translated in to the configuration file.
-See the Example Playbooks below for usage.
-- `galaxy_config_files`: List of hashes (with `src` and `dest` keys) of files to copy from the control machine.
 - `galaxy_config_templates`: List of hashes (with `src` and `dest` keys) of templates to fill from the control machine.
 - `galaxy_admin_email_to`: If set, email this address when Galaxy has been updated.
 Assumes mail is properly configured on the managed host.